AlonBS/Ray_Tracer/README.md

 Current list of features supported:
 ====================================
-- Intersections with primitives: Triangles, Spheres, Cylinders, Boxs, Cones, ...,
+- Intersections with primitives: Triangles, Spheres, Cylinders, Boxs, Cones, Planes, ...,
 - Transformations: Scale, Rotation and translate.
 Also support transformations stacks (for transforms hierarchy)
 - Blinn-Phong illumination module - including normals interpolation and attenuation.
 - Rendering of models comprised of multiple meshes with (partial) material properties.